world-parliament-experiment/docker-symfony-wpe/README.md

     ![docker-compose up -d successfull](doc/docker-compose_up-d_successfull.png)

 7. You can list running docker containers using the following command.
-It should list four running containers.
+It should list two running containers.
     ```bash
     docker ps
     ```

-8. We later want to open the local wpe website through its name and not through its IP address.
-That's why we tell the computer what IP address to open when we use the name of the local wpe website in our browser.
-We choose the the name `wpe.local`.
-We add the name and the corresponding IP Adress to the list of known hosts.
-To do so, we need to be in a root shell:
+9. Attach to the running web docker container and open the command line interpreter bash
     ```bash
-    sudo su
-    ```

-    Now, we can add the IP address and the name to the hosts file.
-    ```bash
-    echo $(docker network inspect bridge | sudo grep Gateway | sudo grep -o -E '([0-9]{1,3}\.){3}[0-9]{1,3}') "wpe.local" >> /etc/hosts
-    ```

-    Make sure to exit the root shell by pressing `Ctrl + D`

-    To check whether this was successfull, you can now open [wpe.local](wpe.local) in you browser.
-When succusfull, a website will open which - among other things - shows you an error message like

-    `( ! ) Warning: require(/var/www/symfony/web/../vendor/autoload.php): failed to open stream: No such file or directory in /var/www/symfony/web/app.php on line 5`

-    The website is not properly running yet, so don't worry.

-9. Attach to the running php docker container and open the command line interpreter bash
-    ```bash
     cd $WPE_ROOT/docker-symfony-wpe
-    docker-compose exec php bash
+    docker-compose exec web bash
     ```

     You are now "inside" the docker container at location `/var/www/symfony# `

 10. While inside the docker container, we will use the software Composer (https://getcomposer.org/doc/00-intro.md) to install libraries which our project depends on.
 In order to use composer to install the dependencies, run
     ```bash
-    composer install
+    composer install -n
     ```

 11. Still inside the docker container, we will now use Doctrine in order to automatically create all the database tables needed for every known entity in our application.